-White’s experience brings him at the lakefront, at which he finds himself staring at the same lake, virtually unchanged.
-This means that White considers some things that do not really change in spite of the changes around it and the changes that White experiences in his life.
-White wants to emphasize the permanence of some things, or at least the memory of some things, despite the continual change that happens in the world.
+E. B. White’s experience brings him to the lakefront, where he finds himself staring at the same lake, which is virtually unchanged.
+This means that White focuses on the unchanging things despite the surrounding changes and the changes that he experiences in his life.
+White wants to emphasize the permanence of some things, or at least the permanence of the memory of those things, despite the never-ending change that happens in the world.

-Even though the lake did not change, White’s essay indicates that there are some changes in things that are separate from the lake.
-For instance, when White arrives at the lakefront, even though he wishes to enjoy the scene and the experience of being at the lake once again, he becomes somewhat bothered by the noise of the new boats that are on the lake.
+Even though the lake itself has not changed, E. B. White’s essay indicates that there are some changes in things that are separate from the lake.
+For example, when White arrives at the lakefront, he wishes to enjoy the scene and the experience of being at the lake once again, but he becomes bothered by the noise of the new boats that are on the lake.
 The new boats have noisier engines.

-White wants to show that the technology can be disruptive.
-Even though technology can, indeed, make things become faster and more efficient, technology can also make things noisier and more disruptive.
+E. B. White wants to show that technology can be disruptive.
+Technology can, indeed, make things become faster and more efficient, but it can also make things noisier, more disruptive, or undesirable.
 Thus, White emphasizes the negative side of new technologies.
-Nonetheless, a White continues his story, it is indicated that he has a liking for old engines.
+Nonetheless, as White continues his story, it is indicated that he has a liking for old engines.
 This liking started from his childhood.
-Thus, even though he first views technology as something disruptive, there is also emphasis on the personal perception factor, which means that White did not like the noise of the new engine and, arguably, did not like the new engine, because of the fact that he wants and expected to see boats with the old engines that he saw in the childhood.
+Even though he first views technology as something disruptive, the essay also touches on personal perception and preference.
+For instance, White does not like the new engines and the noise they make.
+However, this dislike could be due to his desire and expectation to see boats with the old engines that he saw in his childhood.

-His experience of being at the lakefront brings him back to his childhood years when he experiences the lake.
-Considering that White shows that his perceptions actually switches from that of an adult and that of a boy, it is arguable that his actual experience of the lake as an adult is marred by such switching between perceptions.
-Thus, it is possible that the actual lake that he revisits is already different, but his perception, as a boy, does not change, thereby making the lake virtually unchanged.
-Also, the technology that he refers to, in the form of the new and noisier engines, may have also been affected by such switching in his perceptions.
-Perhaps the new and noisier boats are not really that disruptive.
-It is just that he was used to the old and less noisy ones, thereby making his claims more personal and not necessarily real.
+His experience of being at the lakefront brings him back to his childhood years when he was a boy experiencing the lake.
+Considering that White shows that his perception switches between that of an adult and that of a boy, it is arguable that his actual experience of the lake as an adult is marred by such switching between perceptions.
+It is possible that the actual lake that he revisits is already different, but his perception, as a boy, does not change, thereby making the lake only virtually unchanged.
+Also, the technology that he refers to, in the form of new and noisier engines, may have also been affected by such switching in his perceptions.
+It is possible that the new and noisier boats are not really that disruptive.
+It is just that he is used to the old and less noisy ones, thereby making his claims about the new boats personally subjective and not necessarily real.